edinburgh-napier/SET09102/notes/unit3_lifecycles/sdlc.md

 Structured development methods, such as the Waterfall, V-Model, and Spiral Model, offer robust, methodical frameworks for developing complex systems, particularly in environments where precision, documentation, and risk management are critical.
-Each model has its strengths: the Waterfall model’s linear approach ensures clear phases and deliverables, the V-Model emphasizes continuous verification and validation, and the Spiral Model incorporates iterative cycles with a focus on risk assessment.
+Each model has its strengths: the Waterfall model’s linear approach ensures clear phases and deliverables, the V-Model emphasises continuous verification and validation, and the Spiral Model incorporates iterative cycles with a focus on risk assessment.
 While the software industry has increasingly embraced Agile methodologies for flexibility and speed, structured development methods remain essential in industries like